Offal: China

 In the more pragmatic folksy eateries, however, maximum utilization of the food resource is the traditional wisdom.
 The fish is used in its entirety and nothing is wasted.
 Deep-fried fish skin is a popular side dish at fish ball noodle shops.
 The intestines are steamed with egg and other ingredients in Hakka cuisine.
 Finally, the bones are wrapped in a cotton bag to boil in the soup for noodles.

 Teochew cuisine shows its best manifestation also in Hong Kong.
 The goose meat, liver, blood, intestine, feet, neck and tongue are all major ingredients to various dishes.
 There is also the must-try soup, pork stomach with whole peppercorns and pickled mustard.

 The use of beef organs is classically represented in noodle shops here.
 Each respectable operation has its own recipe for preparing the stews of brisket, intestine, lung, and varieties of tripe.
 The big pots are often placed facing the street and next to the entrance such that the mouth-watering aroma is the best draw for the shop's business.

 Contrary to a common Westerners' disgust for these dishes due to cultural unfamiliarity and sanitary concerns, these offal items are very well cleaned.
 The pork intestines' tough inner skin (which is exposed to bolus and pre-fecal materials) is completely removed.
 Then, the intestine is exhaustively soaked, cleaned and rinsed.
 The nephrons of pork kidneys are skillfully excised, and the kidneys are soaked for several hours and cleaned.

 The use of the pancreas, liver, kidney, gall bladder, lung and even bronchus of various farm animals together with herbs in Chinese medicine have strong empirical theories and studies are being conducted to try to understand their nature in modern scientific terms.
 However, there are other strange offal usages in folk practice.
 Taoist and rural folk beliefs have their influence.
 The idea of essences and energy, heat and cold, is key.
 Snake wine with a live snake gallbladder is thought to promote stamina due to the "essences of energy and heat", which is derived from a snake's attributes, such as aggressive behavior (fiery) and venom (energy).
 When bears were more common in the Chinese northeast, bears claw and dried bear offal were used as medicines, seen as a source of vitality.
 Dry deer antlers are still a common medicine, thought to provide "yang energy" to complement the male sex and the tail, "yin energy" for the female sex.
 Extractions of animal penises and testes are still believed to contribute to better male performance and those of the embryo and uterus to the eternal youth of the female.
 However, these are being marginalized as synthetic hormones get more popular and affordable.

-The Cantonese consumed monkey brains, but this is now rare to non-existent, and primarily offered to rich, Western tourists.